 San Juan College reserves the right to cancel courses should they not meet minimum enrollment standards set by the institution.

 Short courses each have their own census date.
-For courses starting after San Juan College’s census day, registration may take place up until the course census date.
+For courses starting after San Juan College’s census day, registration may take place up until the first day of class.
 Students enrolling in short courses must make full payment at the time of registration.
 A student who enrolls in a short course and then wishes to withdraw may be eligible for a refund (see course schedule for the full refund policy).

 Repeat of a Course for Grade Substitution